 Painting is a form of problem solving for me and a means to answer questions about existence and the passage of time.
-My current work in oil and cold wax is about the internal world of selective memory and the imagined and distorted spaces we inhabit when we recall our pasts.
+My current work in oil and cold wax is about the internal world of selective memory and nostalgia.
+My paintings are the imagined and often distorted spaces we inhabit when we recall our pasts.

-Fragmented geometric forms seeking equilibrium are prominent in my work because they conjure both spiritual and temporal metaphors related to time.
+Fragmented geometric and gestural forms seeking equilibrium are prominent in my work because they conjure both spiritual and temporal metaphors related to time.
 Circles represent the dynamic, cyclical nature of human evolution, while squares refer to the solid, earthly ways we ground ourselves.
 Cultural idioms are in are also imbedded in my paintings.
 They often resurface in my titles.
-Even the beeswax and oil I use has a time-worn aesthetic medium that allows for translucent layers, scraped away, reworked and buffed up much the way I approach my own memories.
+The beeswax and oil I use has a time-worn aesthetic that allows for translucent layers, scraped away, reworked and buffed up much the way I approach my own memories.

 Currently part of a vibrant community of artists in East Vancouver and a founding member of the collective, Parker Art Salon, Deborah exhibits her work locally and internationally.
 Along with her studio / exhibition practice, she also provides art tours, workshops and painting demonstrations.
-Her writing about art and her community has been published by the Federation of Canadian Artists, the Vancouver Sun and by the University of Victoria Centre for Addictions Research.
+Her latest project with the all-female mural group 13 Feet off the Ground, was a month long art residency in Sicily where she painted a geometric abstract love letter in homage to Italian Artist Alighieri Boetti.
+Deborah's writing about art and her community has been published by the Federation of Canadian Artists, the Vancouver Sun and by the University of Victoria Centre for Addictions Research.
 Deborah’s work can be found in local corporate collections and in private collections in Canada, the US and Europe.